How Yeshua Healed Peter’s Devastating Wound

 Peter, this is not about sitting at my right hand or my left…this is not about you being a big shot…this is life and death.
 It is about spreading the gospel and watching over my sheep.
 If you accept this calling, you will indeed die for me, as you proclaimed you would on Passover.
 It is not about titles or position, it is about self-denial and sacrifice.

 When they counted the fish, there were 153 fish in the net.
-Did you know that the New Testament shows Yeshua leading 153 people to the Kingdom in all four Gospels?
+Pastor Troy Brewer, an expert on numbers in the Bible, says the New Testament shows Yeshua leading 153 people to the Kingdom in all four Gospels?
 In other words, you guys are still my fishers of men.
 It was a prophetic sign regarding what would happen in just a few days.

 “Fellow Jews and all of you who live in Jerusalem, let me explain this to you; listen carefully to what I say.
 These people are not drunk, as you suppose.
 It’s only nine in the morning!
 No, this is what was spoken by the prophet Joel.
 (Acts 2:14-16).